PsychoPy Version 2022.2 or later required

 .
 We can allow the host to open or close the session using a simple routine with a response component (in our demo we use a mouse) and in the End Routine tab using psychoJS.shelf.flipBooleanValue(["session_open"])

 .
-In a separate routine (the one the participant views) we might repeatedly check what the value of the “session_open” record is so that we can use it to control somthing in our experiment, in our case, a picture of a door that opens/closes.
+In a separate routine (the one the participant views) we might repeatedly check what the value of the “session_open” record is so that we can use it to control something in our experiment, in our case, a picture of a door that opens/closes.

 Demo link: here